RDS Music Bursary

-Former winners of the RDS Music Bursary have the chance to be selected for a new Performance Award which has been created thanks to the support of Michael and Loret O'Brien.
-The RDS Collins Memorial Performance is in association with the Blackwater Valley Opera Festival (formerly Lismore Opera Festival.
-A previous RDS Music Bursary Winner will be selected annually by the Artistic Director of Lismore Opera each year, and will be given a performance opportunity at the Lismore Opera Festival which takes place in June in Lismore, Co.
+Former winners of the RDS Music Bursary have the chance to be selected for a new performance award which has been created thanks to the support of Michael and Loret O'Brien.
+The RDS Collins Memorial Performance Award is in association with the Blackwater Valley Opera Festival (formerly Lismore Opera Festival).
+A previous RDS Music Bursary Winner will be selected annually by the Artistic Director of the Blackwater Valley Opera Festival and will be given a performance opportunity at the Festival which takes place in June in Lismore, Co.
 Waterford.
 The first recipient was violinist Patrick Rafter (2015 RDS Music Bursary winner) who gave a recital in St. Carthage's Cathedral on Sunday, June 4 in Lismore.
 The 2018 recepient is pianist Máire Carroll who won the RDS Music Bursary in 2012.

 For further information please contact: